Sustainability Campaign Report, and January by the Numbers

 Here’s how the expenses broke down:

 Mail to donors cost more this month than usual because we sent out receipts for 2017 donations (using email when possible, to save money).
-This month the cost of “subscriptions” was also higher than normal because we paid our annual dues to LION Publishers and also to the Institute for Nonprofit News, two national organizations that help us obtain resources (including ideas) and share our learning.
+This month we also paid our annual dues to LION Publishers and also to the Institute for Nonprofit News, two national organizations that help us obtain resources (including ideas) and share our learning.

 The item you see listed as “content distribution” is money we paid to Facebook to push some of our work out to readers (or potential readers) who we can only reach that way.
 Our mission is to get news out to people in this community—not just to produce it—and we find our reach goes significantly farther if we selectively use Facebook’s paid features.
 Doing so also pays off when we are fundraising.